benchristel/scrolls/0200-project-win-button.md

    Open the template file in Komodo, using the `File > Open > File...` menu.

 4. **Make sure the template displays in your browser**<br/>
-   Open the template file in Chrome, using the `File > Open File...` menu.
+   Switch back to Chrome, and open the template file using Chrome's `File > Open File...` menu.
 If you see a white rectangle surrounded by black, you're good to go.

 ## The code

-When you open the template file in Komodo Edit, it will look something like this, though probably with different colors:
+When you open the template file in Komodo Edit, it will look something like this:

 ```html
 <!DOCTYPE html>